holahaell/Minpro-EDM-Group-19/README.md

-# Minpro-EDM-Group-19
+# Mini Project EDM Group 19
+Team Members :
+1.
+2.
+3.
+4.

-Tema : How data may decrease stuntings in Indonesia
+Theme : How data may decrease stuntings in Indonesia